StefanVermeent/projectlog/README.md

 # Before we start… Setting up Git

-One of the main aims of OSgit is that it can be used by people who are not (intimately) familiar with Git or GitHub.
-However, you will still need to to three things to ensure that OSgit works properly:<br> (1) Create a free account on [GitHub](https://github.com/join)<br> (2) Install [Git](https://git-scm.com/downloads) on your device<br> (3) Make sure R knows where to find git on your device<br>
+One of the main aims of projectlog is that it can be used by people who are not (intimately) familiar with Git or GitHub.
+However, you will still need to to three things to ensure that projectlog works properly:<br> (1) Create a free account on [GitHub](https://github.com/join)<br> (2) Install [Git](https://git-scm.com/downloads) on your device<br> (3) Make sure R knows where to find git on your device<br>